aws-samples/shopfloor-connectivity/docs/README.md

 ## Running Metrics writers as an IPC service.

 The writers have a service wrapper that enables these targets can be executed as an IPC Service process.
 For each writer, a tar file is generated by the build process that includes the application script file to start the service, as well as all required library files.
-The application tar file contains script files (bin/\<targettype\> bin/ /\<targettype\>.bat) to launch the applications, and all required libraries (/lib/\*.jar)
+The application tar file contains script files (`bin/<targettype>` *and* `bin/<targettype>.bat`) to launch the applications, and all required libraries (/lib/*.jar)

 | **Writer**             | **Application name**   | **Main class**                                                 |
 |------------------------|------------------------|----------------------------------------------------------------|